We did it. We now know which migraine glasses are the best.

 - No brand of blue blockers is designed to block the bothersome amber light.

-A specific brand of blue light glasses, called Migraine Shields, are marketed to migraineurs but aren’t actually migraine glasses.
+For example, a specific brand of blue light glasses, called Migraine Shields, are marketed to migraineurs but aren’t actually migraine glasses.

 While they are good quality and likely to block more blue light than other blue blockers on the market, their tint is completely different from migraine glasses.
 They also aren’t currently available in prescription lenses.